 But what’s the best way to combat it?
 Short of writing things backwards on your forehead to remind you every time you catch your reflection, what are the quickest and simplest ways to avoid the cost of a missed dental appointment or the need to sheepishly send a belated RSVP days after the due date?

 As Virtual Assistant it’s our job to be professional remember-ers (technical term), and to recall the things that get squeezed out of the hectic minds of directors, execs and business owners.
 This quote from Arthur Bryant describing a ‘secretary’ sums it up well:

 “Racking her brain to record and report what she thinks that they think that they ought to have thought”.

 A PA is so often thought of as a right-hand person because they remember the minutiae that if left unchecked, could become major issues in an organisation.
 A former boss who was fond of sporting metaphors called it ‘playing in the slips’ and she was right.

-But for those amongst us who don’t have an all-important Personal Assistant, I’ve listed a few tips below to help you to avoid teflon-brain (nothing sticks!).
+But for those amongst us who don’t have an all-important helping hand just yet, I’ve listed a few tips below to help you to avoid Teflon-brain (nothing sticks!).

 Practice one or two of the tips above and see what a difference it makes to how calm, organised and prepared you feel today.

 And if even after all that you still can’t remember your wedding anniversary or partner’s birthday, there’s always Interflora and a grovelling apology…